 Applications are sought from undergraduate science majors (preference will be given to biochemistry and chemistry majors) who have completed at least one semester of organic chemistry and laboratory.
 See Application Requirements to review the application requirements and to apply online.

-The application deadline for NIH-SRE and NSF-REU funding will be announced.
+The application deadline for NIH-SRE and NSF-REU funding is February 1, 2015.

 Successful applicants will receive a stipend, University dormitory accommodations, and a subsidy for travel.

 2015 Chemistry REU Faculty Research Team Application